mikeyQwn/wdygm/README.md

     },
 };

-// Define a schema of inteneded object const schema = w.object({
+// Define a schema for an object that we're expecting const schema = w.object({
     foo: w.string(),
     bar: w.object({